 benchmark1.xml to your account on M3, using Cyberduck.
 Now submit your script to the queue by entering, in the command line:

 You should recieve a message containing a job ID, like:

 Submitted job 1234

 It usually takes a second to submit your script to the queue.

 Note that if you don't see your script in the queue, two things could have happened: 1. your script still hasn't been submitted yet, or 2. your script terminated almost instantaneously with an error, and therefore appeared in and then disappeared from the queue within microseconds.
 To check the second scenario, check if there's a slurm output file in your directory.
-You can also tell SLURM to send you an email whenever the job ends, whether it ended successfully, or with an error.
+You can also tell SLURM to send you an email whenever the job ends, whether it ended successfully (where it will say "Exit code 1" in the title of the email), or with an error ("Exit code 0").